What are you going to do will all that leftover turkey?

 1 cup dried black beans - cooked until soft*

-5 medium sized tomatoes – chopped
+5 medium sized ripened tomatoes – chopped

 1 fresh red serrano chili pepper - seeds removed and sliced (optional)